How to Make and Sew In a Custom Support for Your Bag Pattern

 Purse feet can be added through the Stiff Stuff for extra stability.

 Note – Since our Bag-E-Bottoms were sized to fit our bags, you can simply cut Stiff Stuff to those dimensions and you are good to go!

 Where To Buy Pattern and Stiff Stuff Supplies

 Check your local quilt shop for both.
 The 10″ squares will work for small/medium bags.
 Pick up a 1/2-1 yard from the bolt and tuck away so you always have it.
 Stiff Stuff can be folded/rolled.
 Press with a press cloth and heat/steam to remove wrinkles/folds.

-Claim your FREE printable tutorial below!
+Claim your FREE printable tutorial (a $9.95 value) below!
 Print it and keep it with your patterns for reference.

 Like and share this post with your stitchy friends.
 Join me in the Lazy Girl community on Facebook here: Facebook Lazy Girl